samanemami/C_GB-EX/Optimization/README.md

 This `scoring_functions` is used to rank the model performance of each split in the cross-validation of the gridsearch.
 In contrast, the metric returns the score of the model performance based on the ranked splits of the gridsearch.
 The `metric` applies the predicted values of the highest-ranked split for each fold of the cross-validation to state the wanted score (RMSE or Euclidean distance).

 ## GBDT-MO
+### Optimization with bash

-Due to the high memory usage of the `GBDT-MO` model for some datasets, we defined a customized gridsearch only for this model, which consumes less memory than other methods such as gridsearchCV.
+Due to the high memory usage of the `GBDT-MO` model we provided a script in bash to do the gridsearch out of the python.
+This approach consumes less memory than python.
+For this matter, you have to run your python file by calling it with the bash script.
+To access this approach, please refer to the [bash](https://github.com/samanemami/C_GB-EX/tree/main/Optimization/bash) directory.
+With this approach, we include the grid inside the bash file, and by calling the python file, it trains the model with new arguments and stores the validation score in a separate file.
+For the test part, it trains the best_estimator with the optimum arguments and returns the generalization score.

+### Cross-validation only
+We also defined a customized Cross-validation only for `GBDT-MO`, which consumes less memory.
+<h5> Note that this part only considers the train and validation and does not have the final test training. </h5>
+<h5> Please refer to the [bash](https://github.com/samanemami/C_GB-EX/tree/main/Optimization/bash) optimization for tuning the `GBDT-MO` hyperparameters. </h5>
 The [Optimize_gbdtmo_wrapper](Optimize_gbdtmo_wrapper.py) method, manage the gridsearchCV for the GBDT-MO model with the following param_grid;
 ```Python
 param_grid = {"max_depth": [2, 5, 10, 20],